Basim al-Karbalaei: Media

 al-Karbalaei is the first Shia eulogy reciter to produce a qasida (elegy) in a studio.
 His first production was a feature in a project with Dawood Hussein, called al-mubahila.
 After that, he went to produce over sixty albums, consisting of seven to ten tracks each.
-He was also the first reciter to release a music video.
+He was also the first reciter to release a video recording of a qasida.
 In the late 1990s and early 2000s, he saw a huge success in album sales in Kuwait, Bahrain, Saudi and Lebanon.
 In 2003, after the Iraq invasion, when religious repression was lifted from the Shias, religious songs became a sought for commodity.
 Music stores across the country would declare that in ordinary days, people would buy ten Basim CD's to one Kadhim al-Sahir CD, as for during religious seasons, sales of Basim CDs would significantly increase.
 Gradually, al-Karbalaei's media presence and following became huge, his YouTube channel began to show for this, with more than eight million subscribers and over two billion video views.

 al-Karbalaei has appeared on numerous state television channels, such as Bahrain, Lebanon and Iraq, and his sound tracks are constantly aired.
 He frequently appears on satellite channels.